adeel-ahmad-awan/god-frontend-code-test/README.md

 Follow these steps to set up the project:

-1. Download and unzip the project code files.
+1. Open your computer's terminal or Command Prompt and change dirsctory to your desired directory for project setup.
-2. Open your computer's terminal or Command Prompt.
+2. Clone the project repository from GitHub using the following command `git clone git@github.com:adeel-ahmad-awan/god-frontend-code-test.git`
-3. Change your terminal's working directory to the downloaded project folder. `cd /path/to/project`
+3. Change your terminal's working directory to the downloaded project folder. `cd god-frontend-code-test/`
 4. Open the project in your preferred code editor.
 If you have Visual Studio Code installed, you can open the project by running the following command in the terminal: `code .`
 5. Install the required packages by running the command `npm install`